 Large App Data

-Some apps look small when installed, but their data grows silently.
+When installed, some apps appear small, but their data grows silently.

 Old Media & Downloads

-These usually hide in folders you never open.
+These are usually hidden in folders you never open.

 Step-by-Step Fix for Storage Full But Nothing There